CERTIFIED FINANCIAL PLANNER™

 Unlike many financial advisors, CFP® professionals must develop their theoretical and practical knowledge by completing a comprehensive course of study at a college or university offering a financial planning curriculum approved by CFP Board.
 Applicants may also satisfy the education requirement by submitting a transcript review or previous financial planning-related course work.
 Or, they can show that they have attained certain professional designations or academic degrees that cover the important subjects in CFP Board’s financial planning curriculum.

 CFP® professionals must pass the comprehensive CFP® Certification Exam, which tests their abilities to apply financial planning knowledge to real-life situations.
 The exam covers the financial planning process, tax planning, employee benefits and retirement planning, estate planning, investment management and insurance.
-This comprehensive exam ensures that a CFP® professional is highly qualified to develop a plan for your finances.
+This comprehensive exam helps ensure that a CFP® professional is highly qualified to develop a plan for your finances.

 CFP® professionals complete several years of experience related to delivering financial planning services to clients prior to earning the right to use the CFP® certification trademarks.
 This hands-on experience guarantees that CFP® professionals have practical financial planning knowledge, so you can count on them to help you create a realistic financial plan that fits your individual needs.